shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

 A note about JIRA servers hosted by Atlassian
 *********************************************

-In April 2019, Atlassian put a new sets of rules around accessing user data due to the the European GDPR regulation.
-Since then, email addresses of JIRA users are not accessible anymore.
+In April 2019, Atlassian put a new set of rules around accessing user data due to the the European GDPR regulation.
+Since then, email addresses of JIRA users are no longer accessible.

 As the Shotgun JIRA bridge relies on this information to pair Shotgun users with JIRA users, some extra steps will be required to configure the JIRA